 Virtual Striking Competition

-The usual ringing approach to quantifying errors in striking is to conduct a striking competition.
+The usual ringing approach to quantifying errors in striking is to conduct a striking competition!

 A “virtual striking competition” was conducted to validate the reasonableness of this assumption.
 This exercise pre-dated the development of the Type 2 Simulator, so was undertaken with a Type 1 Simulator Interface driving Abel running on a PC, however both hardware variants use the same underlying approach.